patrykcieslak/stonefish/README.md

    doi={10.1109/OCEANSE.2019.8867434}}
 ```
 ### Funding
 This work was part of a project titled ”Force/position control system to enable compliant manipulation from a floating I-AUV”, which received funding from the European Community H2020 Programme, under the Marie Sklodowska-Curie grant agreement no. 750063.
-The work is continued under a project titled ”EU Marine Robots”, which received funding from the European Community H2020 Programme, grant agreement no. 731103.
+The work was continued under a project titled ”EU Marine Robots”, which received funding from the European Community H2020 Programme, grant agreement no. 731103.

 ### License
 This is free software, published under the General Public License v3.0.

+### Change log

+*Version 0.9*
+- Requires support for OpenGL 4.3+ (compute shaders)
+- Complete rewrite of the ocean/underwater rendering pipeline
+- New automatic exposure and anti-aliasing algorithms
+- Logarythmic depth buffer for planet scale rendering
+- Fully GPU-based simulation of forward-looking sonar (FLS)
+- Fully GPU-based simulation of side-scan sonnar (SSS)
+- Normal mapping to enable high resolution surface details
+- Faster download of data from the GPU memory
+- Scheduling of multiple view rendering
+- OpenGL function handlers provided through GLAD